Savon · Serviettes fournies · Baignoire ou douche · Baignoire · Toilettes · Shampoing · Sèche-cheveux

 N’acceptez jamais les demandes suspectes et utilisez toujours les moyens de réservation offerts sur notre site ou notre appli.
 Si une personne vous demande de réserver ou de payer directement auprès d’elle avant que vous effectuiez votre réservation sur Abritel, veuillez ne pas lui répondre et nous le signaler.

-PRIVATE RENTAL HOUSE: We only rent to one group of guests at a time.
+PRIVATE RENTAL HOUSE: We only host one group of guests at a time.
 There are no "shared spaces".
-If you are a solo traveler, or a large group, the whole house is private just for you.
-You have private access to all living spaces: 1 Western-style bedroom suite, 2 Japanese-style bedrooms, living room, full kitchen, office, bathroom (toilet room, laundry room, shower room), 'doma' entrance room, and traditional 'engwa'.
+If you're a solo traveler, or a large group, the whole house is private just for you: 1 Western-style bedroom suite, 2+ Japanese-style bedrooms, 2 living rooms, full kitchen, bathroom (toilet room, laundry room, bath and shower room), 'doma' entrance room, and traditional 'engawa'.

 BEDROOM: Japanese-Style Bedroom (Upstairs): Sleeps 4 on Japanese floor mats with tatami mat flooring.
 Large wooden windows can be opened for a breeze.
-This room does NOT have air conditioning (coming soon).
+YES, this room has air conditioning.

 BEDROOM: Western-Style Bedroom Suite (Downstairs): Sleeps 2 in a 'double' size western-style bed.
 The bed area can be closed off from the sitting area, using the vintage shoji screen doors.
 YES, this room has air conditioning.

-BEDROOM: Japanese-Style Bedroom (Downstairs): Sleeps 4 on Japanese floor mats, with tatami mat flooring.
-This room is next to the 'engawa' sunroom.
+BEDROOM: Japanese-Style Bedroom Suite (Downstairs): Sleeps 4 on Japanese floor mats, with tatami mat flooring.
+This room can be divided into two separate sleeping spaces.
+It's next to the 'engawa' sunroom, so you can enjoy a lovely golden sunrise.
 YES, this room has air conditioning.

-BATH & SHOWER ROOM: We now have both a bathtub and a shower available.
-We recently finished renovation of our cast-iron bathtub, which was a real adventure.
+BATH & SHOWER ROOM: We now have both a bathtub and a shower.
+Renovation of our cast-iron bathtub was completed in 2025, which was a real adventure.
 Please enjoy!

-HEATING: For the winter, we have electric and kerosene heaters.
+HEATING: For the winter, we have a mix of modern electric and kerosene heat.
 In traditional Japanese style, we have a cozy 'kotatsu' heated table, 'hanten' house jackets, and slippers.
 For extra warmth, the bedding closet has more blankets than you could ever need.

-NOTE: Since ***we do not provide guest meals*** we've curated a small "convenience store" cupboard with quick meals and snacks you can purchase: various instant noodles, pocky, and stove-top popcorn.
-Additional snacks and drinks can be purchased from our neighbor Rumi-san's corner market and vending machines.
+NOTE: Since we do NOT provide guest meals, we've curated a small "convenience store" cupboard with quick meals and snacks you can purchase.
+Snacks and drinks can also be purchased from our neighbor Rumi-san's corner market and vending machines.

 TV: We have a vintage TV with a classic Shōwa-era gaming console (Nintendo Famicom), plugged in, and ready to play!
 There is no broadcast or cable TV.

 OUTSIDE: You have access to our semi-private side yard, and our vegetable garden.
-But currently it's not a very usable space, as we're still in the process of building an outdoor sitting area.
-You're welcome to make yourselves completely at home!
+It's not currently a very usable space, as we're still in the process of building an outdoor sitting and BBQ area.
+You're welcome to walk through our flower and vegetable garden!
+Please, enjoy some veggies, if they're in season.

-OUR AKIYA RESTORATION: You can look back to see every step of the way!
+RENOVATION: You can look back to watch the whole process of transforming this formerly abandoned 'akiya' into our guesthouse!
 We encourage you to visit our YouTube channel (Benton Homestead Japan) to see the love and hard work we've poured into this house.

 * * * * *